jindian/linux_note/GRUB2/grub_main_before_grub_load_normal_module.md

 ```

 Register command set, unset, ls, insmod command to grub commmand, every command has a dedicated response function to process specific operation from console.
+All grub commands stored in grub_command_list, allocate memory for new command and insert it to the list.

 ```grub_register_core_commands
 grub-core/kern/corecmd.c:178